finos/open-source-readiness/docs/osr-resources/InnerSource.md

         their InnerSource products, and it might be a struggle to defend their IP in the first court case.</p>
       <p>There is confusion between employees and vendors on the
-        difference between InnerSource and Open Source and what is permissive use due to lack of popular licenses.</p>
+        difference between InnerSource and open source and what is permissive use due to lack of popular licenses.</p>
       <p>This ambiguity can result in breaches if people mistake
         InnerSource for Open Source in financial institutions</p>